Writing the thesis proposal

 Do not make bold statement without justification.
 Examples of bold statements are "... has been extensively studied in the literature."
 "Banks are concerned about risks."
 (If you say so, please provide evidence such as references)

-Do not use emotional words such as “very important”, “very interesting” unless you can justify them (which I think you cannot!
+Do not use emotional words such as "very important", "very interesting" unless you can justify them.
+(I think you cannot justify!
 What you find interesting might not be interesting to a reader!)

-Do not use very long sentence.
+Do not write very long sentence.
 (A sentence occupying five lines should be split.)
 If you can write in two sentences, do not write in one.

-Do not write oral language such as “if you look at A, you would believe that B is correct.”
+Do not use oral language such as "if you look at A, you would believe that B is correct."

 Suggested style

 You are very much encouraged to write your thesis in LaTeX.
-Please use a Times New Roman font with font size 12, 1.5 line spacing, at least 1inch spacing in all four margins.
+Please use a Times New Roman font with font size 12, at least 1.5 line spacing (double spacing preferred during the writing process), at least 1inch spacing in all four margins.

 Time line regarding this Step